-- 8 Whistleblowing: Whistleblowing is when an employee reports suspected wrongdoing, or 'qualifying disclosures', at work to their employer. - 9 Qualifying disclosures: As outlined by PIDA 1998, qualifying disclosures pertain to when any of the following take place: - A criminal offence has been committed, is likely to be committed or is being committed - A person has failed, is failing or is likely to fail to comply with legal obligation to which they are subject - A miscarriage of justice has occurred, is occurring or is likely to occur - The health or safety of any individuals has been, is being or is likely to be endangered - The environment has been, is being or is likely to be damaged
+- 8 Whistleblowing: Whistleblowing is when an employee reports suspected wrongdoing, or 'qualifying disclosures', at work to their employer. - 9 Qualifying disclosures: As outlined by PIDA 1998, qualifying disclosures pertain to when any of the following take place: - A criminal offence has been committed, is likely to be committed or is being committed - A person has failed, is failing or is likely to fail to comply with legal obligation to which they are subject

-- Information tending to show any matter falling within any of the preceding points has been, is being or is likely to be deliberately concealed - 10 In the public interests means that an individual acted outside of their own personal interest they acted for more than personal gain.
+- A miscarriage of justice has occurred, is occurring or is likely to occur - The health or safety of any individuals has been, is being or is likely to be endangered - The environment has been, is being or is likely to be damaged - Information tending to show any matter falling within any of the preceding points has been, is being or is likely to be deliberately concealed - 10 In the public interests means that an individual acted outside of their own personal interest they acted for more than personal gain.
 It is not necessary for the disclosure to be of interest to the entire public.
 The following considerations are often used as a test to establish whether something is within the scope of public interest: - The number of people in the group whose interests the disclosure served - The nature of the interests and the extent by which individuals are affected by the wrongdoing disclosed - The nature of the wrongdoing disclosed - The identity of the alleged wrongdoer - II Blacklisting refers to an individual who is being refused work as they are viewed as a whistleblower. - 12 Grievances involve someone filing a complaint because they personally have been mistreated in some way the person making the complaint will have a direct interest in the outcome.
-It is important to understand the difference between raising a grievance and blowing the whistle. - 13 This policy will: - Give confidence to members of the trust community when raising concerns about conduct or practice that is potentially illegal, corrupt, improper, unsafe or unethical, or which amounts to malpractice or is inconsistent with Trust standards and policies - Provide members of the trust community with avenues to raise concerns - Ensure that members of te trust community receive a response to the concerns they have raised and feedback on any action taken - Offer assurance that members of staff are protected from reprisals or victimisation for whistleblowing action undertaken in good faith and within the meaning of the PIDA - 14 This policy will not be confused with the procedure on dealing with harassment at work or the trust's Grievance and Disciplinary Procedures. - 15 Under this policy any of the following can raise a concern: - Employees of the trust - Employees of contractors working for the Trust, for example agency staff, builders and drivers - Employees of suppliers - Voluntary workers working within the academies - A trainee such as a student teacher
+It is important to understand the difference between raising a grievance and blowing the whistle.
+A grievance can be raised using the DGAT Grievance Policy. - 13 This policy will: - Give confidence to members of the TTrust community when raising concerns about conduct or practice that is potentially illegal, corrupt, improper, unsafe or unethical, or which amounts to malpractice or is inconsistent with Trust standards and policies - Provide members of the TTrust community with avenues to raise concerns - Ensure that members of the TTrust community receive a response to the concerns they have raised and feedback on any action taken - Offer assurance that members of staff are protected from reprisals or victimisation for whistleblowing action undertaken in good faith and within the meaning of the PIDA - 14 This policy will not be confused with the procedure on dealing with harassment at work or the Trust's Grievance and Disciplinary Procedures. - 15 If a concern relates to the safety of a child, the academy Child Protection and Safeguarding Policy must be followed.
+If the concern is that the child is at risk of immediate or imminent harm, the police must be called without delay. - 16 Under this policy any of the following can raise a concern: - Employees of the Trust

+- Employees of contractors working for the academy or Trust, for example agency staff, builders and drivers

+- Employees of suppliers

+- Voluntary workers working within the academies

+- A trainee such as a student teacher

 - Pupils

 - The wider community

-- Governors and trustees
+- Governors and Trustees

-- 16 In reference to the above point, it is worth noting that the PIDA only protects the Trust's employees; however, the Trust will never harass or victimise a non-employee for raising concerns.
+- 17 In reference to the above point, it is worth noting that the PIDA only protects the Trust's employees; however, the Trust will never tolerate harassment or victimisation of a non-employee for raising concerns.